mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 Containers
 -------------
-The enabling technology that allows MsPASS to be readily run on a wide variety of platforms is relevant to the concept of :code:`virtual machine` or :code:`virtualization`.
+The enabling technology that allows MsPASS to be readily run on a wide variety of platforms is the concept of :code:`virtual machine` or :code:`virtualization`.
 If you are unfamiliar with this topic, an internet search will yield all the sources you can ever have the stomach to read.
-MsPASS uses a much lighter weight technology than virtual machine called a :code:`container`.
+MsPASS uses a light weight technology than virtual machine called a :code:`container`.
 Those who, to use a modern cliche, want to get into the weeds, on this topic may want to read
 `this article <https://kodekloud.com/docker-introduction-for-beginners-new-updated/?utm_source=google&utm_medium=&utm_id=16440672657&utm_content=&utm_term=&creativeId=&gclid=EAIaIQobChMI_-GBhLXN9wIVTcmUCR3UYw0YEAAYAiAAEgJ6CfD_BwE&gclid=EAIaIQobChMI_-GBhLXN9wIVTcmUCR3UYw0YEAAYAiAAEgJ6CfD_BwE>`__